 NPAC SMS issues the M-DELETE to the EDR Local SMS for SV1.
 The EDR Local SMS will revert back to using the routing information in the number pool block object for the TN in the subscription version.
+For the XML interface,SVDD – SvDeleteDownload.

 NPAC SMS issues an M-CREATE on the subscription version SV3 to all non-EDR Local SMSs, that are accepting downloads for the NPA-NXX of subscription Version SV3.
 If the create is for multiple subscription versions, the M-ACTION subscriptionVersionLocalSMS-Create will be used instead.
 The SV3 created on the non-EDR Local SMS systems contains the default block routing information and has a LNP type of “pool”.

 The EDR Local SMS responds to the M-DELETE.
+For the XML interface,DNLR – DownloadReply.

 Each non-EDR Local SMS responds to the M-CREATE.